yxes/beer_after_prohibition/README.md

 * Sara Messier - Digital Artist - Cedar Rapids, IA

 As the development process continued, I was able to stop at various points and get feedback before continuing.

-It's an extensive process and I outlined each step inside of an [easter egg](#egg) within the live application.
-However, I have provided a
+I have provided a
 [direct link](http://www.stephendwells.com/beer_after_prohibition/process.html)
-for you.
+to that process.

 ### Sketches